-This week’s podcast discusses the tax plan proposal of President-Elect Donald Trump.
-You can listen to the podcast here and view its corresponding notes here (link goes to external campaign site).
+This week’s podcast discusses, among other timely federal tax headlines, the latest phishing scam targeting tax professionals, which uses spoofed emails from education providers.
+You can listen to the podcast here and read the corresponding notes here.
 To stay current on federal tax updates, visit our podcasts page, where we upload a new episode each week.

-This week’s podcast discusses the latest phishing scam email that attempts to obtain e-Services credentials from tax professionals.
-The experts also cover the 2017 retirement plan inflation-adjusted limits.
-You can listen to the podcast here and view its corresponding notes here.
+This week’s podcast discusses the automatic late portability election relief procedure published by the IRS, in addition to other timely news in the world of federal tax.
+You can listen to the podcast here, view the video version here, and read the corresponding notes here.
 To stay current on federal tax updates, visit our podcasts page, where we upload a new […]

 In late May, a delegation of NCACPA leaders attended AICPA Spring Council in Washington, DC, and also met with legislators on Capitol Hill to advocate in several areas impacting association members.
 In the video below, CEO Sharon Bryson recaps the topics discussed, as well as the outcomes.
 The top three issues of focus included federal […]